marklister/basen/README.md

 Provided under the Apache 2 Licence.
 Please don't add exercise specific code if you use it for the same purpose.

+## What the masses are saying about it

+@marklister Thanks a lot for your tool that saved me a lot of time during the course and allowed me to focus purely on cryptography during assignments.
+See the pull request #1 and #3 for details.

 ## How to use it

 ### GIT